depotate/Titanic-Analysis/README.md

 - Children and Women having a higher chance of survival could be attributed to passengers aboard prioritising the saving of woman and children first.

-- In reality, while ticket class should not have much impact on one's survival rate, it is interesting to see that first class passengers have higher survival rate.
+- In reality, while ticket class should not have much impact on one's survival rate, it is interesting to see that first class passengers have a higher survival rate.
-    - Such a factor may be linked to their cabin location and accessibility to safety infrastructure during the time of the disaster.
+    - This may be linked to their cabin location and accessibility to safety infrastructure during the time of the disaster.
-    - However, more data will be required to be able to confidently explain how ticket class affects survival rate directly
+    - However, more data will be required to be able to confidently explain how ticket class affects survival rate directly.

-- Passengers who travel with smaller size family seem to have a higher chance in surviving.
+- Passengers who travel with smaller families seem to have a higher chance in surviving.
-    - Perhaps those who have many family members aboard are unwilling to leave behind some of their family since it unlikely that everyone in their family could be saved.
+    - Perhaps those who have many family members aboard are unwilling to leave them behind since it is unlikely that everyone in their family could be saved.
-    - For those travelling alone, it could be possible that they are also prioritising saving of people with smaller family size.
+    - For those travelling alone, it could be possible that they may prioritise saving smaller families.
+    - Another important factor is that, most large families were travelling in third class which was also another reason, they had a lower survival rate.
+ - First class passengers were more likely to survive than second or third class ones.
+Since women were more likely to survive than men, almost all female passengers in first class survived.

 ### From our prediction models, we can conclude that: